What is the resurrection to “judgment”?

 “Marvel not at this: for the hour is coming in which all that are in their graves [those who have followed after Jesus as well as everyone else] shall hear his voice, And shall come forth; they that have done good unto a resurrection of life [they receive a heavenly reward]; and they that have done evil [the remainder of the world who have not qualified for a heavenly reward, due to the time in which they lived, their character, etc.] unto a resurrection of damnation [judgment].”
 John 5:28- 29

-The Millennial age will give everyone who has ever lived a second chance for everlasting life on earth.
+The Millennial age will give everyone who has ever lived the opportunity for everlasting life on earth.

-The translators of the King James Version (KJV) rendered #2920 (krisis) in John 5:29 “damnation” because they supposed (as most Christians unfortunately still do today) that there was no hope except this present life, and consequently could think of no object God would have in calling the unjustified from their graves, except to damn (condemn) them publicly.
+The translators of the King James Version (KJV) rendered #2920 (krisis) in John 5:29 “damnation” because they supposed (as most Christians unfortunately still do today) there was no hope except this present life and consequently could think of no object God would have in calling the unjustified from their graves, except to condemn them publicly.

-The KJV’s rendering of krisis (damnation) in John 5:29 is a serious error, which has assisted in confusing the minds of many respecting the true import of the passage.
+The KJV’s rendering of krisis (damnation) in John 5:29 is a serious error that has confused many respecting the true import of the passage.

 We believe that in the entire passage of John 5:24-30 Jesus is talking about two groups of people: